 You can easily and quickly customize a filtered screening.
 For each screening, you configure the available programs and eligibility requirements.
 You then configure the script, rules, and data schema to collect and process citizen information, and define what information is displayed to citizens.
 When defined, citizens can screen themselves to identify programs that they might be eligible to receive.
-For more information, see Configuring screenings.
+For more information, see "Configuring screenings" on page 156.